 Shareholder Capitalism vs Stakeholder Capitalism…what’s all the fuss?

-It’s been more than a half-century since economist Milton Friedman proclaimed the “one and only” social responsibility of business is to maximize the enrichment of shareholders.
-During the interim, this ‘Friedman Doctrine’ became the pervasive and largely unquestioned conventional wisdom—though we shouldn’t ignore the late GE CEO Jack Welch, who called it “the dumbest idea in the world”–though quite belatedly–or Harvard Business School Professor Joseph Bower who labeled it “pernicious nonsense” almost immediately after Friedman put forth the notion.
+It’s now been well over a half-century since economist Milton Friedman proclaimed the “one and only” social responsibility of business is to maximize the financial enrichment of shareholders.
+During the interim, this ‘Friedman Doctrine’ became the pervasive and largely unquestioned conventional wisdom—though we shouldn’t ignore the late lamented GE CEO Jack Welch, who called it “the dumbest idea in the world”–though quite belatedly–or Harvard Business School Professor Joseph Bower who labeled it “pernicious nonsense” almost immediately after Friedman put forth the notion.

-In 1997, Friedman’s doctrine was adopted by the Business Roundtable (BRt) as its officially sanctioned Purpose of a Corporation, but in August of 2019, the Roundtable flipped a 180, adopting a new definition of Corporate Purpose articulating “…a fundamental commitment to all [emphasis added] of our stakeholders…”, which it identified as Customers, Employees, Suppliers, Communities, and Shareholders—in that suggestive sequence.
+In 1997, Friedman’s doctrine was adopted by the Business Roundtable (BRt) as its officially sanctioned Purpose of a Corporation, but in August of 2019, the Roundtable ‘flipped a 180’, adopting a new definition of Corporate Purpose articulating “…a fundamental commitment to all [emphasis added] of our stakeholders…”, which it identified as Customers, Employees, Suppliers, Communities, and Shareholders—in what seems an hierarchically suggestive sequence.

 Within a few months thereafter, The World Economic Forum (WEF) unveiled its Davos Manifesto, which states,